 - a.
 Establishment.
 Palatin Technologies, Inc. (the "Company") established an equity compensation plan known as the Palatin Technologies, Inc. 2011 Stock Incentive Plan (the "Plan") effective as of March 11, 2011 (the "Effective Date").
 The Company's stockholders originally approved the Plan on May 11, 2011 (the "Approval Date").
-The Plan was amended and restated as of March 3, 2015 and amended as of April 1, 2016 and re-approved by the Company's stockholders on June 9, 2016.
-On March 30, 2017, the Board approved the amendment and restated of the Plan as set forth herein, subject to approval by the Company's stockholders.
+The Plan was amended and restated as of March 3, 2015, amended as of April 1, 2016 and re-approved by the Company's stockholders on June 9, 2016, amended and restated as of June 8, 2017, and amended as of June 26, 2018.
+On March 24, 2020, the Board approved an amendment to the Plan to increase the common stock available for issuance by 10,000,000 shares, subject to approval by the Company's stockholders.
 Definitions of capitalized terms used in the Plan are contained in Section 2 of the Plan. - b.
 Purpose.
 The purpose of the Plan is to attract and retain Directors, Consultants, officers and other key employees of the Company and its Subsidiaries and to provide to such persons incentives and rewards for superior performance. - c.
 Duration.
 No Award may be granted under the Plan after March 10, 2025, or such earlier date as the Board shall determine.
 The Plan will remain in effect with respect to outstanding Awards until no Awards remain outstanding. - d.
 Prior Plans.
 The Palatin Technologies, Inc. 2005 Stock Plan, as amended (the "Prior Plan") terminated in its entirety effective on the Approval Date; provided that all outstanding awards under the Prior Plan as of the Approval Date remain outstanding and shall be administered and settled in accordance with the provisions of the Prior Plan.